-Kent State College of Business Administration Names Emmanuel Dechenaux, Ph.D.
-Interim Associate Dean for Administration
+Kent State College of Business Administration Names Emmanuel Dechenaux, Ph.D., Interim Associate Dean for Administration

-Dechenaux earned Ph.D. and master’s degrees in economics from Purdue University; a master’s degree in financial markets and intermediaries from the University of Toulouse in France and a bachelor’s degree in economics from the University of Grenoble in France.
+Dechenaux earned a Ph.D. and master’s degree in economics from Purdue University; a master’s degree in financial markets and intermediaries from the University of Toulouse in France and a bachelor’s degree in economics from the University of Grenoble in France.
 His research expertise includes industrial organization, experimental economics and microeconomic theory, with publications in top journals in those fields.

 "I look forward to joining the Dean's Office to serve as interim Associate Dean for Administration,” Dechenaux said.
 “I look forward to contributing to the College in an impactful way that has positive returns for faculty, staff and students.”

-Dechenaux will step into the role of Associate Dean following the retirement of Donald Williams, Ph.D., who served in many administrative positions at Kent State during his tenure, including economics department chair, Ph.D. in business program director, associate director for comparative and international programs, associate dean of the College of Business and dean of the Honors College.
+Dechenaux will step into the role of Associate Dean following the retirement of Donald Williams, Ph.D., who served in many administrative positions at Kent State during his tenure, including economics department chair, Ph.D. in business administration program director, associate director for comparative and international programs, associate dean of the College of Business Administration and dean of the Honors College.

 Kent State College of Business Administration

 Kent State University’s College of Business Administration is among the fewer than 1% of business schools worldwide to obtain dual AACSB accreditation in both business and accounting.

 The Kent State College of Business Administration ranks as one of the nation’s Best Business Schools by Princeton Review.
 The College is committed to sustainability as an advanced Principles for Responsible Management Education (PRME) signatory and is recognized by the Sales Education Foundation as a top university for professional sales education.